negar7918/oMHMM/readme.txt

 Datasets
 - digits: “pen-based recognition of hand- written digits” dataset in the UCI machine learning repository.
-- biology: from the NCBI Sequence Read Archive (SRA) under accession number SRP074289; for pre-processing see readme in directory in this repository called biology.
+- biology: from the NCBI Sequence Read Archive (SRA) under accession number SRP074289; for pre-processing see readme in directory tests/biology.
 - movements: Libras movement dataset from the UCI machine learning repository.

 ------------------------------------------------------------------------------------------------------------------------------